 Make these old fashioned coconut candy recipes and enjoy the exotic, sweet taste of fresh coconut in a homemade candy.
 These candies are easy to make and taste wonderfully delicious, just as they did back in Grandma's day.

 For instance, the chocolate coconut creams blend the freshness of coconut and richness of chocolate to make a great tasting candy, and you'll want to make the coconut drops and fudge too.
 They're all mouthwatering.

 Mom's Recipe Scrapbooks (c.
 1920s)

-For this old fashioned coconut candy recipe, use two pounds confectioners' sugar, one-fourth pound grated coconut, one tablespoonful vanilla, a pinch of salt, whites of three eggs (beaten very stiff).
+Use two pounds confectioners' sugar, one-fourth pound grated coconut, one tablespoonful vanilla, a pinch of salt, whites of three eggs (beaten very stiff).

 Mix all together, and roll into small balls; let stand one-half hour; then dip into the chocolate prepared thus: One-half cake Baker's® chocolate (grated fine), two tablespoonfuls butter.